Here are some answers to Frequently Asked Questions. Have an unanswered question? Leave a comment.

 You can report any snow removal issues by calling the DPW Street Maintenance Division at (313) 224-0033.

 Is it against the law to push snow into bike lanes and sidewalks?

 Are there classes for learning how to ride a bike?

 Yes, MoGo offers bike classes for those just starting out (Biking 101) or for those who want to improve their skills (Confident City Cycling).
 For more information, visit the MoGo website.

 From NACTO, “A bike box is a designated area at the head of a traffic lane at a signalized intersection that provides bicyclists with a safe and visible way to get ahead of queuing traffic during the red signal phase.”
 They have been shown to reduce common vehicle-bike crashes.
 At red lights, motorists must stop behind the stop bar and not in the green box.
 Right turns on red are not permitted with bike boxes.

 Do bicyclists pay their fair share for roads?

 Some motorists incorrectly believe that all road funding comes from the fuel taxes and vehicle registration fees they pay.
-A recent study found that only 62.1% of Michigan’s FY2014 road funding came from these taxes and fees.
+A recent study found that 81.1% of Michigan’s FY2018 road funding came from these taxes and fees.
 State and and federal road funding is being supported through general taxes that everyone pays.
 Local road funding often comes from property millages.
 Motorist fees haven’t fully paid for federal transportation funding since 2008.